dfranco-projects/light-thinking-model/README.md

 Welcome to the Light Deep Thinking Model repository!
 This project aims to develop a **lighter deep thinking model** inspired by the OpenAI O1 model.
 Our goal is to demystify the latest advancements in artificial intelligence and provide a clearer understanding of how these algorithms function.

 In this repository, you'll find resources and code designed to help you explore the intricacies of Deep Thinking Models.
-We will delve into the architecture, functionality, and applications, making the material accessible to both beginners and seasoned practitioners.
+We will look into the architecture, functionality, and applications, making the material accessible to both beginners and seasoned practitioners.

 ## Overview